yauritux/temporal-batch-poc/docs/temporal-batch-design-notes.md

 - Use **Temporal Web** or CLI to:
   - Inspect workflow histories.
   - Verify heartbeats, retries, and failure reasons.
+- Add another use case to the POC, for example:
+  - Data pipeline / ETL style batch job with multiple steps
+  - Bulk payouts / mass payments
+  - Payroll processing

 These will help validate and evolve batch logic safely as you scale up.